Milbank baronets

 The Milbank Baronetcy, of Well in the County of York, and of Hart in the County of Durham, is a title in the Baronetage of the United Kingdom.
 It was created on 16 May 1882 for Frederick Milbank, member of parliament for the North Riding of Yorkshire and for Richmond.

 The second Baronet represented Radnorshire in the House of Commons as a Conservative.
 The fourth Baronet was Master of the Household between 1954 and 1967.
 The fifth Baronet focused on estate management and won awards for game conservancy.

-Barningham Park country house and estate has been home to the Milbank family since 1690.